Haiti–Mexico relations: History

 In January 2010, Haiti experienced a 7.0 earthquake.
 Like several countries, Mexico responded by providing food and other essential emergency aid.
 Soon following the earthquake, over 1,300 Mexican medical workers arrived to Haiti along with 15,000 tons of humanitarian aid and over 51 thousand tents to provide temporary shelter.
 Mexican soldiers also partook in search and rescue.
 Since 2010, the Mexican government has given over US$8 million in financial assistance to the Haitian government and people.

 In 2012, President Felipe Calderón became the first Mexican head-of-state to visit Haiti.
 While in Haiti, President Calderon met with Haitian President Michel Martelly and they discussed bilateral relations between both nations and Mexico's development aid to the country.
+In April 2013, Mexican President Enrique Peña Nieto paid a visit to Haiti.
+In 2015, Mexico contributed military personnel to the United Nations Stabilisation Mission in Haiti.

 In 2016, approximately 5,000 Haitian nationals, while in Mexico; were denied entry into the United States when President Barack Obama ended allowing Haitians into the country on humanitarian grounds.
 Many of the Haitians remained in Mexico, primarily in the border cities of Mexicali and Tijuana.

 As part of an effort to increase humanitarian assistance and help with the recuperation of Haiti, Mexico provides government scholarships to 300 Haitian students to study at Mexican universities per year.
-These students also receive a US$625 monthly stipend while their studies continue.
-The first 103 students arrived in 2013, followed by 93 in 2014 and the rest arriving in 2015.

 In November 2021 Haiti opened a consulate in the southern Mexican city of Tapachula, Chiapas to best attend to the surge of Haitian migrants entering Mexico.
+That same year, over 51,000 Haitians applied for asylum in Mexico.

+In October 2023, Haitian Prime Minister Ariel Henry paid a visit to Palenque, Chiapas to attend a Summit on Migration, hosted by Mexican President Andrés Manuel López Obrador.